DDULDDUCK/every-pdf/README.md

 *   **➕ Merge Files**: Effortlessly combine multiple PDF documents into a single file with a simple drag-and-drop.
 *   **💧 Watermark**: Protect your documents by adding custom text or image watermarks.
 *   **🔄 Manage Pages**: Rotate or reorder pages to take full control of your document's flow.
+*   **🔐 Encrypt/Decrypt**: Secure your PDF documents by adding or removing password protection.
 ---

 ## 📥 Download